LoicBurri-Rochon/FicheTechnique1/README.md

 # FicheTechnique1
-Small program which prompt some informations about your computer's hardware
+small program that gives informations about your windows computer hardware.

-BTW ONLY WORKS ON WINDOWS
+Also features different tests to make the best diagnosis of a windows computer with only a single program